Hu Hu Hu

-Hu Hu Hu is the third album by Mexican singer-songwriter Natalia Lafourcade, released in May 2009 after an almost four years hiatus from popular music.
-(She had released a classical EP, Las 4 Estaciones Del Amor in 2008.)
+Hu Hu Hu is the third album by Mexican singer-songwriter Natalia Lafourcade, released on 19 May 2009 by Sony Music.
+After releasing her album Casa as Natalia and la Forquetina, she took a hiatus from performing.
+She returned to music with the release of the instrumental EP, Las 4 Estaciones del Amor in 2008.
 Lafourcade decided to name the album "Hu Hu Hu" because she perceived the phrase to be "an expression of joy".

-The album was produced by Emmanuel del Real (who produced "Casa" in 2005), Marco Moreno and Ernesto García.
-The album was nominated for Best female Pop Vocal Album at the 2009 Latin Grammy Awards (won by Laura Pausini) and Best Latin Pop album at the 2010 Grammy Awards (won by La Quinta Estación).
+The album was produced by Emmanuel del Real, Marco Moreno, and Ernesto García.
+The album was nominated for Best Female Pop Vocal Album at the 2009 Latin Grammy Awards (won by Laura Pausini) and Best Latin Pop album at the 2010 Grammy Awards (won by La Quinta Estación).
 Club Fonograma also named the album the 2nd best of 2009, and the 7th best of the decade.

 CD artwork

-The cover showed Lafourcade wearing a large headpiece of lynx's head.
+The cover showed Lafourcade wearing a large headpiece of a lynx's head.
 Animals were featured elsewhere in the artwork and promotional materials.
-An owl was featured in her Myspace page, and a lynx in her YouTube channel.
+An owl was featured on her Myspace page and a lynx on her YouTube channel.
 Federico Escoto and Roberto Carrara designed the artwork.

-Promotion

-"Azul" was the first single alternative, was a theme designed for the EP Instrumental The 4 seasons of love and purpose of the project was not integrated to it.
-"Azul" was not supported by her record label, had an independent promotion by Natalia only (by choice), so she included it in her playlist on her MySpace.
-It achieved great acceptance by fans, and for that reason she decided to create the video with her friends and present it to her YouTube channel.